noamLeiv13/DataDevInterviewKit/README.md

 # create a plan - for studying and executing coding interviews

-# unconventional ways to find job:
-I hope most of you will not need this section but maybe it will be helpful to few I started to searching job in the middle of war and I was interested only in healthcare sector (not recommended)

 ## off course if you want some advice on your CV you can send me a message and I will be happy to help you.